Chamaerops, dwarf palm: planting, growing and care

 Frequently asked questions

-It is probably attacked by the palm moth, Paysandisia archon.
-Larvae of this moth bore tunnels into the stipe and damage developing leaves, some of which will be holed when they unfurl.
-Other signs can also help diagnose an attack by this pest: presence of tunnel entry holes, sawdust at the top of the trunk, viscous gum at tunnel entrances, etc. To control this moth, a nematode-based solution is generally used.
-Another technique is to apply glue to parts attacked by the moth.
+It is probably attacked by palm moth, Paysandisia archon.
+The larvae of this moth bore tunnels in the stipe and damage the emerging leaves, some of which will be holed when they unfurl.
+Other signs can also help diagnose an attack by this pest: presence of boreholes, sawdust at top of trunk, viscous gum at entrances to tunnels, etc. To control this moth, a nematode-based solution is generally used.
+Another technique is to apply glue to attacked areas.

 • Leaves are drying out!
 Why?

-If it lacks water and suffers from drought, tips of palm leaves tend to dry out.
-However, foliage drying can also be caused by pests such as the palm moth or red palm weevil.
-Finally, this is sometimes a natural, normal process: palms renew their leaves over time, so older fronds will eventually dry out.
+If a palm lacks water and suffers from drought, leaf tips tend to dry out.
+However, foliage drying can also be caused by attack by pests such as palm moth or red palm weevil.
+Finally, sometimes this is a natural, normal process: palms renew their leaves over time, and older fronds will eventually dry out.
 You can cut them off once completely dry.

 • Crown of leaves is thinning and drooping.
 What's happening?

-Your palm is likely to be attacked by red palm weevil (Rhynchophorus ferrugineus) or palm moth (Paysandisia archon).
-Their larvae enter the stipe and feed from the inside, causing fronds and palm centre to dry out.
-They cause significant damage to palms and, if nothing is done, can kill them.
-To control these pests, you can use a nematode-based solution, microscopic worms that are parasitic on these insects.
+Your palm is likely to be attacked by the red palm weevil (Rhynchophorus ferrugineus) or the palm moth (Paysandisia archon).
+Their larvae bore into the stipe and consume it from the inside, causing fronds and the centre of the palm to dry out.
+They cause significant damage to palms and, if nothing is done, can lead to their death.
+To control these pests you can use a nematode-based treatment: microscopic worms that are parasitic on these insects.

-This may be caused by excess moisture if your soil is not draining well and you water regularly.
-Similarly, if you grow Chamaerops in a pot, make sure substrate allows good drainage of water (by placing clay balls, broken pot shards or gravel in the bottom of the pot, and using a mix of potting compost and coarse sand as substrate, for example).
+This may be caused by excess moisture if ground is not draining well and you water regularly.
+Likewise, if you grow Chamaerops in a pot, make sure substrate allows good drainage of water (by placing clay balls, pot shards or gravel in the bottom of the pot, and using as substrate a mix of potting soil and coarse sand, for example).
 Also check soil is dry before watering again.
-It is important that substrate can dry out between waterings.
+It is important substrate can dry out between waterings.

-Leaves can also turn yellow because of sunscorch, especially if your palm is young and you placed it directly in full sun.
-Prefer partial shade at first and acclimatise it gradually before putting it in full sun.
+Leaves can also turn yellow because of sunburn, especially if your palm is young and you placed it directly in full sun.
+Opt for partial shade at first and acclimatise it gradually before exposing it to full sun.

 Comments